 Otherwise it will obscure the vulnerabilities in the application.
 We remember question 8: An Application Security Pentest is a quality assurance measure.
 More importantly, if a filter rule is subsequently changed – for example, because it causes problems in another application – the protection of all applications that depend on that rule is suddenly at stake.

 Exception: If the task is not the pentest of the web application, but if it is necessary to check the security of the entire system or the effectiveness of the set filter rules.

 In addition to the filter function, some web application firewalls offer further protection functions, such as the prevention of password cracking attacks or the systematic tapping of information through mass access.
 If the application uses these protective functions, the Pentest should be divided into two parts.
 After the application has been extensively tested without perimeter protection, the effectiveness of the other protective functions should be tested with activated filters.
 Careful coordination in advance is essential to ensure that there are no gaps here.

-24. Should the host also be tested?
+24. Should the underlying infrastructure also be tested, too?